Currently we support iOS and Android.

 When sending revenue to 3rd party analytics platforms, we send local currency where applicable.
 In particular, we send revenue in local currency to AppsFlyer, Branch and Adjust and send revenue in USD to Amplitude and Mixpanel.

 It depends on subscription level and subscription duration of current and purchasing subscription.
 For example, if the user purchased promo offer of the same subscription, user will be charged only after current period is over.
 However, if the user purchased another subscription, he may be charged immediately with partial refund of remainder of current subscription if new subscription duration is the same or subscription level is higher.
 Read more about subscription levels here.

 Billing Grace Period is Apple’s new feature.
-With Billing Grace Period turned on, Apple tries to charge subscriber within 16 days maximum.
-Developer must grant premium access to subscriber during this time.
-Once subscriber enters grace period, his subscription goes to Grace state, and Apphud SDK
+With Billing Grace Period turned on, Apple extends subscription for additional 16 days (or 6 days in case of weekly period).
+During grace period developer must grant premium access to subscriber.
+Once Apphud detects grace period, user's subscription goes to Grace state, and Apphud SDK

-With Billing Grace Period turned off, subscription goes to Expired state and
+With Billing Grace Period turned off, after subscription expires it goes immediately to Expired state and

 isActive() method returns